When is Assortment Optimization Optimal?: Assortments are Optimal under Sufficient Condition

 \begin{proposition} Any Nested Logit choice model with at most 4 items, which have equal weights and are in the same nest, can be represented by a list distribution with history-monotone futures. \end{proposition}

-All in all, our sufficient condition holds for Markov Chain choice models and the similar Elimination by Aspects model, where conditional on two different prefixes $\rho,\rho'$ with $\rho_{\echar}=\rho'_{\echar}$, the choice probabilities for all assortments disjoint from $\rho,\rho'$ are identical.
-Making use of the fact that conditional choice probabilities are permitted to be higher for ``larger'' prefixes, our sufficient condition is also preserved after mixing any choice model with singletons.
-We note that mixing with a collection of singleton lists is of broad interest in choice modeling \citep{cao2020revenue}, also being referred to as an \textit{Independent Demand} model in the literature \citep{gallego2004managing}.
-Finally, our sufficient condition is satisfied by special cases of Nested Logit, for which larger prefixes also have higher conditional choice probabilities, i.e.\ the longer the history, the more likely the buyer's list is to continue into the future.
-To our knowledge, such intuition for Nested Logit was not known before, and could be of general interest as a property that unifies Markov Chain with Nested Logit.
+These result suggest that Nested Logit can potentially be defined as a randomly-generated list for which the longer the history, the more likely the list is to continue into the future.
+To our knowledge, such intuition for Nested Logit was not known before, and could be of future interest as a combinatorial property that unifies Markov Chain and Nested Logit.

-We finish by making a list of choice models that, in their full generality, can be checked to not satisfy our sufficient condition: random-utility models where each item has an arbitrary independent distribution, the Mallows model \citep{desir2016assortment}, and the One-way Substitution and Locational Choice Models \citep{honhon2012optimal}.
-Of course, any choice model that can capture any of the bad \Cref{eg:initial,eg:suffCondFalse} also cannot satisfy our sufficient condition.